CustomerSure

 Step 5.
 Check

 You’ve fixed the problem, within the timeframe that you agreed with the customer.
-That should be it done and dusted, right?
+That should be done and dusted, right?

 Not quite.